JBunCE/JBunCE/README.md

 ### Welcome to my little profile

-🌱 I’m currently learning Java Script
+🌱 I’m currently learning Java Script and English xd

-### 🔭 I’m currently working on a desktop aplication to facilite the conection a server with SSH
+### 🔭 I'm currently working on a desktop application for connect to servers with SSH
 Check out here: https://github.com/Mane-jaker/Ribbon-Server